I heard a phrase recently while listening to a podcast.

 He also spoke of the formation of Fundamentalism, the creation of the National Association of Evangelicals, and the rise of the New Evangelical movement.

-I was rather shocked when I heard this phrase.
+I was rather shocked when I heard that phrase.

-Because it sums up so well a movement that is difficult to clearly identify.
+Because it sums up so accurately and so concisely a movement that is difficult to nail down – in relation to its beliefs and practices.

-Especially since New Evangelicalism is like an octopus with a thousand tentacles reaching everywhere.
+New Evangelicalism is like an octopus with a thousand tentacles reaching in every direction.
 Which influences the world by carefully not taking any clear position in its creeds.
-Leaving a true believer, caught in the NE current, without any real, solid ground to stand upon.

-The basic promise of Evangelicalism (before New Evangelicalism took hold) was to be more kind, more thoughtful, and more intellectual than those “nasty, intolerant, and ignorant Fundamentalists”.
+The basic promise of Evangelicalism (before New Evangelicalism took hold) was to be a kinder, more thoughtful, and more intellectual movement than those “nasty, intolerant, and ignorant Fundamentalists”.
 There was this basic desire to come together with other “Christian” groups that had an agreement on the gospel “essentials”.

 With a desire to focus on areas of agreement rather than on disagreement.
 To avoid negativity.
 And to present the gospel in a positive way.